Green Mountain Transit: Former routes

+Chittenden County routes

 On June 17, 2019, GMT converted all the previously-numbered routes to colored through-routed (via the DTC) services.
 A short time thereafter, due to passenger feedback, GMT added the route numbers back in with the color scheme.
 The Red Line was composed of the 7 and 1 routes, the Blue Line with the 6 and 2, the Green Line with the 5 and 9 and the Orange Line with the 10 (and the later addition of the 4, which was originally the Silver Loop after conversion).
 The 8 became the Gold Loop.
 On June 14, 2021, due to more customer feedback, the GMT eliminated the color designations in favor of the previous numerical ones.

-(NB): Northbound; (SB): Southbound

-Fare schedule

-As of June 18, 2021, GMT will be fare-free for all local routes until July 2023 (due to the COVID-19 pandemic in Vermont).

-(information is current as of June 17, 2019)

-Starting on June 17, 2019 fares are also available for purchase in the Token Transit mobile ticketing app.